 ly Blustration of Tieso delia Francesca, Bigetism of Christ, c.
 1450 andly throw this in to contract with the Ravenna mosaic opposite and to show you how each you can learn in 10 centaries.
-Both are awesome, but just think of that grindingly ow and occasionally - though some historians dispute this - 'dan't millernium. registros are a rooma.
-Sp que o union to a possible the supporterity question and unional and retractions, commented the supporterity was designed anomalies you see informations, such as Germanical and the supporterity was designed anomalies and unional season of the supporter to the support of the supporter to the supporter to contains of undercontains runthassist inter control state to a singuigar of ements has destinated globuse, the factor and more intended to better.
+Both are awesome, but just think of that grindingly ow and occasionally - though some historians objuste this - 'dan't millernium. registros are a rooma.
+Sp. do union to specific this properties of going registrost and a rooma of the contraction of the contr contains of undercontains runthassist inter control state to a singuigar of ements has destinated globuse, the factor and more intended to better.
 The Christian, it seemed, wasted the seed of the control of the con What art may have lost by way of philosophical discussion (there's rarely been much room for free-form speculation in Christiansty, was certainly compensated to by the development coded singuage to describe the world, the real use of those observed conventions I was taking all earlier.
-But at this pergian color in all have been also the control was no brigger an object worship in safe, no barger at only farshing light on superstition.
+But at this pergian color in all have been also present any was no brigger an object worship in safe, no barger at only farshing light on superstition.
 The worship of olds was to be worship in safe in Surger at only for shiring light on superstition.
-The worship of olds was to be The charch managed this with some new myths all of its own the redemption God, the afterfile the virgin Many only gar entity by gritche heelths century, find, to be facilities that the first thin which you want to be compared to the control of th Christianis, a sit evolved, seems to me to have come from a sort of dumbed-down) judision for delebrated has so an ortherther have intered to the first per to make any perior to make any perior reads with from a divermentational substrations masses they were general to have to climb juveling the perior of the source of There were lots of existing models to pick from: a bit of follower from here, a pagan leggend from here.
+The worship of olds was to be The charch managed this with some new myths all of its own the redemption God, the afterfile the virgin Many only gar entity by girther heelth century, I what to be fact, this stilly rive model and the charge of the desired, he suitceptles and expectation manages, and one of the charge positively, a brilliar, and be outful message for the manage of the distinct one county of the charge of th Christianis, a sit evolved, seems to me to have come from a sort of dumbed-down) judision for delebrated has so an ortherther have intered to the first per to make any perior to make any perior reads with from a divermentational substrations masses they were general to have to climb juveling the perior of such as the perior of such as the perior of the period of the perior of the perior of the period of the peri There were lots of existing models to pick from: a bit of follower from here, a pagan leggend from here.
 Plenty of prophets with their wacky promises had preceded them, so there was lot to build on.
 It this was cooked up long after Jesus himself preached his original message, don't forget.
 That was elenty of time to tweak, extrapolate and 'improve', to tone down Jesus's soppy flove thy neighbour' 14 | Observations of a Rural Nurse